gilgameshone/qmk_firmware/keyboards/crkbd/keymaps/gilgamesh/readme.md

 ### Modifier keys

-Modifier keys are on the same side as the layer key (RSE or LWR) on the home row, on every layer below Base.
+Modifier keys are on the same side as the layer key (`RSE` or `LWR`) on the home row, on every layer below Base.
 This reduces finger contortion when chording with modifiers.
-Hyper and Meh keys are not real modifiers but chords of normal modifiers -- Hyper is every modifier key, and Meh is every key except shift.
-These are rarely used by existing keyboard shortcuts in any OS.
-Hyper calls Alfred and Meh calls Rectangle, a window manager.
-Infrequent layer keys are also available on the bottom row.
+To use modifiers with alpha keys, simply release the layer key. `Hyper` and `Meh` keys are not real modifiers but chords of normal modifiers -- `Hyper` is every modifier key, and `Meh` is every key except shift.
+These are rarely used by existing keyboard shortcuts in any OS. `Hyper` is configured to call Alfred and `Meh` to call Rectangle, a window manager.
+Infrequent layer keys are also available on the bottom row. `Shift` has a low priority here as its duplicatie `One Shot Shift` on the base layer is used for prose.

 ## LWR

-Lower contains a number pad that uses the typical number row keys.
+Lower contains a number pad that uses the typical number row keys (not the actual numpad keys).
 The shifted versions are above.
 Some shifted keys have been modified from normal JIS to reduce redundancy.
 XXX indicates key held to access layer.
+Thumb keys here change to forwards and backwards delete.

 |•••|•••|•••|•••|•••|•••|•••|•••|•••|•••|•••|
 |---|---|---|---|---|---|---|---|---|---|---|